Volunteer role: Voluntary Selector

 • Able to work within the time constraints of the Assessment methods

-• Able to meet the annual requirement for conducting interviews and of ongoing training of at least 10 days per year
+• Able to meet the annual requirement for participation in Assessment Days and ongoing training of at least 6 days per year

-As a VSO volunteer you will work on an ad hoc basis, performing activities for VSO during your free time.
-Expenses you incur while volunteering for VSO are reimbursed.
+As a VSO volunteer you will work on an ad hoc basis, performing activities for VSO / your community during your free time.
+Expenses you incur while volunteering for VSO are reimbursed (be more specific if applicable).

 Some background about VSO